FSB's Carney wants Libor reform tackled by spring 2014

 Authorities have probed more than a dozen banks in Europe, Japan and the United States over suspected rigging of the London interbank offered rate, or Libor, used in financial contracts worth hundreds of trillions of dollars globally.

-Barclays, Royal Bank of Scotland and UBS have all been fined for manipulating Libor, and regulators this week came out with a wide set of standards such widely used benchmarks should meet.
+Barclays (BARC.L), Royal Bank of Scotland (RBS.L) and UBS UBSN.VX have all been fined for manipulating Libor, and regulators this week came out with a wide set of standards such widely used benchmarks should meet.

 Carney said it was ultimately up to the private sector to decide whether to change the rate-setting system, with policymakers setting the bar for good conduct.